More than 1000 copies now sold! Fewer than 60 copies remaining!

 Running to 184 pages, the book follows the now well-established format of Minerals of Cornwall and Devon, Minerals of the English Lake District-Caldbeck Fells and Minerals of Northern England, page size 276 x 218 mm, and is lavishly illustrated with 229 colour photographs, 4 colour maps, 2 colour diagrams and 17 monochrome images.
 An extensive list of over 300 references complements the text and a comprehensive index is provided.

 Price: Softback £25 plus postage and packing.
-A facility to order a copy online and pay securely using PayPal has now been added to the site.
-Please click on the Book Orders tab.
+You can order a copy online and pay securely using PayPal – Please click on the Book Orders tab.
 You will receive a confirmation email notifying you when your book has been despatched.
 If you would like the book signed, or inscribed with some special greeting, I’ll be happy to oblige.
 Just make sure that you include the instructions when you order it via Paypal.